swerb420/grok721/README.md

 # grok721

-This repository contains several example data pipeline scripts. `main.py` provides a minimal workflow that ingests gas prices and tweets.
+This repository contains several example data pipeline scripts. `main.py` provides a minimal workflow that ingests gas prices, tweets and basic stock option chains.
 The other modules showcase progressively more complex pipelines and are meant as reference implementations.

 ## Pipeline overview
 - `main.py` – basic ingestion example.